IggyStanson123/WindowsAdvancedSidebar/README.md

 # - Grouping -

-- Automatically group together windows from the same exe file or windows class
+- Automatically group together windows through a multi-level grouping system
 - Show a customizable separator between groups, for excellent visibility
 - This keeps your windows in a nice block and lets you find your windows way easier
 - Use this for apps with a lot of windows or for apps that frequently open/close new windows